 could be a great bet.
 It's 25 pounds and not that portable, but if it's unlikely to ever leave your garage, who cares?
 The clamp looks like it was designed to hold steel pipes steady for welding, rather than lubing the chain on a 17-pound road bike.
 The price tag and lifetime warranty will set your mind at ease.

-Read full review: Park Tool PCS-10
+Read review: Park Tool PCS-10

 Top Pick for Traveling Techies and Weight Weenies

 Built-in scale and storage bag

 One of our testers still had his Topeak Alien multi-tool that he bought 20 years ago as a freshman in high school.
 He kept showing it to us and raved how it was the only tool he carried aside from a pump.
 Topeak has continued the tradition of crafty innovation decades later with a product like the PrepStand Pro